justinbourb/theMachine/README.md

 5) Testing
 6) Event delegation
 7) It uses window.addEventListener('beforeunload') to record the time the page/game was left.
 Resources continue to accumulate in real time (as calculated when the game is reopened).
+8) Contains at least one example of functional programming